 15 churches of 300 PLUS 20 churches of 200 PLUS 20 churches of 100

-Both represent 10,500 people but I think the community connection and impact of those 55 smaller churches would be different and possibly more grassroots in its connection to the community.
+Both represent 10,500 people but I think the community connection and impact of those 55 smaller churches would be different and possibly more grassroots in their connection to the community.

 You’re Welcome Hillsong, But Stay Classy

 I welcome you to Perth, Hillsong.

 But please remember that your reputation in our city was built on the back of Perth pastors, leaders and believers flying (and driving!) to Hillsong Conference in Sydney, liking your social media, buying your resources and singing your songs.